-The College of Medicine – Phoenix students asked Dr. Cartsonis to share why a student should enroll in a rural health elective or consider the Rural Health Professions Program (RHPP).
+The College of Medicine – Phoenix students asked Jonathan Cartsonis, MD, to share why a student should enroll in a rural health elective or consider the Rural Health Professions Program (RHPP).

 1. Like a first-born child, you will likely be showered with individualized attention directly from a seasoned, enthusiastic and doting attending (I might be exaggerating a little bit).
 Rural doctors are in short supply and the clinic faculty, staff and patients will want to convince you to return one day as a board-certified physician.
 You will surely feel the difference your first day in a rural clinical site.